-Matt began working as the Data Manager in the MabLab in August 2018.
-He analyzes data for lab projects, maintains all databases for the MabLab, maintains lab R packages, helps write manuscripts, and leads bird walks for the Broward County BioBlitz projects.
+Matt began worked as the Data Manager in the MabLab from August 2018 to October 2020.
+He analyzed data for lab projects, maintained all databases for the MabLab, maintained lab R packages, helped write manuscripts, and lead bird walks for the Broward County BioBlitz projects.

 After graduate school, Matt joined the Kauai Endangered Seabird Recovery Project (KESRP) helping to save two endangered seabirds breeding on Kauai, the Hawaiian Petrel and Newell’s Shearwater.
 There he managed their large databases, analyzed data for reports and publications, as well as helped with field work in Kauai’s remote rugged rainforest.
 During his time at KESRP he created a habitat model for the endangered Band-rumped Storm-Petrel using ten years of auditory survey and Audio Recorded Unit data using boosted regression trees, and created an algorithm to calculate exposure height of powerline wires across the island of Kauai using LiDAR and Photogrammetry data.

 Matt assisted on essentially every project in the lab.
 His projects included helping to code the nest site selection tool and GUI in shiny for the nestR package with Simona Picardi.
 He managed and analyzed data, as well as created graphics for projects with postdoc Rocio Joo including their publication on navigating the R movement packages.
 Matt and Mathieu concurrently worked together on studying the use of Citizen Science data on biodiversity research, which he presented at the UF Biodiversity institute seminar.
 Matt is happy to help teach people R and has assisted in multiple R/SQL workshops in the lab including workshops at Florida Atlantic University and the UF Tropical Research and Education Center.